Harsh2015/Road-Accident-Prediction/README.md

 Project Description :

+**First Thing Merge Both Folder Prediction 1 and Predition 2 In one Single folder**

 This project implements developing a machine learning model which can classify the severity of the accident, based on the accident influential factors.
 Various machine learning classifiers such as Decision tree (DT), K- Nearest Neighbour (KNN),